What is spaying and neutering?

 After the surgery, pets may seem “drunk” and wobble around your living room.
 The most important aspect of spaying and neutering is preventing self-trama such as licking and over-activity post surgery.

-Why should I spay/neuter my pet?
+Why should I spay and neuter?

-When should I spay/neuter?
+When should I spay and neuter?

 Reducing the Number of Homeless Pets

 In 2006, SPCA Florida took in an all-time high of 10,000 animals.
 Our organization diligently works to reduce the pet overpopulation problem through aggressive spay/neuter efforts and education like addressing the myths about spaying and neutering.